vaibhavvikas/dsa-problems/leetcode/heap/2034_max_price_fluctuation.md

 **Given:**

 Stream of records: [timestamp, price]
-Records are not in order and worse soem price may come wrong, so at later we can get the same timestamp with different price.
+Records are not in order and worse some price may come wrong, so at later we can get the same timestamp with different price.

 **Objective:**